Improved Receivers for Optical Wireless OFDM: An Information Theoretic Perspective

 \subsection{Channel Model}

 Consider the discrete-time optical intensity channel \cite{Lapidoth_Moser_Wigger09,farid2010capacity,li2007channel,Chaaban}

-where the channel input $S_i$ is the instantaneous optical intensity which carries information, the channel output $R_i$ is the photocurrent at the receiver (a photodetector), $g$ is a time-invariant channel gain (including path losses, detector responsivity, etc.), and $\{W_i\}$ are IID $\mathcal N(0,\sigma^2)$ noise samples.
+where the channel input $S_i$ is the instantaneous optical intensity which carries information, the channel output $R_i$ is the photocurrent at the receiver (a photodetector), $g$ is a time-invariant channel gain (including path losses, detector responsivity (in Ampere per Watt), etc.), and $\{W_i\}$ are IID $\mathcal N(0,\sigma^2)$ noise samples.
 For a detailed discussion of the model (\ref{DTOIC}), see \cite{B94,Chaaban}.
-Without loss of generality, we normalize $g$ to unity hereinafter.